Raising Chickens in Georgia: 2026 Laws & Best Breeds

 Can I have a rooster in Georgia?

-Atlanta does not explicitly ban roosters.
-Instead, Sec.
-18-11 treats crowing that persists for 10 or more consecutive minutes as a nuisance, with fines ranging from $150 to $1,000.
-Other Georgia cities may have stricter rules.
+It varies by city.
+Atlanta doesn't explicitly ban roosters but treats persistent crowing (10+ consecutive minutes) as a noise nuisance with fines from $150 to $1,000 (Sec.
+18-11).
+Many other Georgia cities ban roosters in residential zones.
 Rural and unincorporated areas typically allow roosters without restriction.
-Check your local ordinance before adding a rooster.
-Our rooster guide covers the pros and cons.
+Check your local ordinance and HOA before adding a rooster.
+See our do you need a rooster guide for the broader pros and cons.

 How many chickens can I have in Georgia?